 Management Statement Action Mgt.
-Team Timeframe Performance Measure 8.6B Use of Fireworks in Reserve es Use of fireworks within parks and sportsgrounds comply with Council and Work Cover requirements for such activities.
+Team Timeframe Performance Measure 9.6B Use of Fireworks in Reserve es - Use of fireworks within parks and sportsgrounds comply with Council and Work Cover requirements for such activities.
 Proposals for fireworks displays have Council's development consent where necessary and Work Cover Authority consent.
 P/HSC 0 Proposals have approved Development Applications and approval from Work Cover Authority as required.
-8.6C Circuses, Fetes and Fairs Circuses, fetes and festivals within parks and sportsgrounds comply with Council's requirements for certification and insurance.
-Ensure any circus, fete or festival has the appropriate certification for amusement MPR 0 Licences for circuses, fetes and fairs are only granted to applicants with appropriate certification and equipment and insurance as required by Council's Risk and Insurance Manager.
-MPR / MRI 0 insurance.
+9.6C Circuses, Fetes and Fairs Circuses, fetes and festivals within parks and sportsgrounds comply with Council's requirements for certification and insurance.
+Ensure any circus, fete or festival has the appropriate certification for amusement MPR MPR / 0 Licences for circuses, fetes and fairs are only granted to applicants with appropriate certification and equipment and insurance as required by Council's Risk and Insurance Manager.
+MRI insurance.

 Management Statement Action Mgt.
-Team Timeframe Performance Measure 8.7 Use for Access or Storage for unrelated purposes 8.7A Aircraft and Vehicular Access and material storage Restrict access into parks and sportsgrounds to maintenance and emergency vehicles as required.
-Prevent general aircraft and vehicular access to unauthorised areas of parks and MPR 0 General vehicular and aircraft access into parks and sportsgrounds is restricted. sportsgrounds by use of fencing and gates.
-MPR O Emergency and maintenance vehicle and aircraft access is provided as required.
+Team Timeframe Performance Measure 9.7 Use for Access or Storage for unrelated purposes 9.7A Aircraft and Vehicular Access and material storage Restrict access into parks and sportsgrounds to maintenance and emergency vehicles as required.
+Prevent general aircraft and vehicular access to unauthorised areas of parks and MPR O General vehicular and aircraft access into parks and sportsgrounds is restricted. sportsgrounds by use of fencing and gates.
+MPR 0 Emergency and maintenance vehicle and aircraft access is provided as required.
 Provide opportunities for access of maintenance and emergency vehicles as required.
 MPR Use of parks and sportsgrounds for temporary storage of materials for a public utility or road purposes Aircraft landings restricted to emergency services and occasional approved community fundraising events. will be infrequent, only where no practical alternative exists, and done so as to manage all impacts. ■ Use of parks and sportsgrounds for temporary storage of materials for construction or maintenance of public utilities and roads may be permitted in the absence of practical alternatives and where the impact upon the parks and reserve or adjoing land and waters is addressed

 Management Statement Action Mgt.
-Team Timeframe Performance Measure 8.8 Community and Neighbou r Issues 8.8A Boundary Management Encourage good neighbour relations with surrounding properties while ensuring private use of community land only occurs in accordance with Respond promptly to complaints from adjoining properties where complaints relate to use of parks MPR MPR 0 Adjoining properties are informed of legal limitations regarding private use of community land. the guidelines established in the Local Government Act. and sportsgrounds.
-Inform adjoining landholders of requirements of IVIFN S Sporting groups are given opportunity to address problems internally before Council Local Government Act to prevent private use of community land.
-MPR Ο considers reallocation of ground.
-Consult with sporting groups where negative impacts are directly associated with their use.
+Team Timeframe Performance Measure 9.8 Community and Neighbou ır Issues 9.8A Boundary Management Encourage good neighbour relations with surrounding properties while ensuring private use of community land only occurs in accordance with Respond promptly to complaints from adjoining properties where complaints relate to use of parks MPR 0 Adjoining properties are informed of legal limitations regarding private use of community land. the guidelines established in the Local Government Act. and sportsgrounds.Inform adjoining landholders of requirements of MPR S Sporting groups are given opportunity to address problems internally before Council Local Government Act to prevent private use of community land.
+MPR 0 considers reallocation of ground. ■ Consult with sporting groups where negative impacts are directly associated with their use.
 If negative impacts associated with a particular group continue, consider reallocating fields to other sports.
-8.8B Community Advertising Allow opportunity for community advertising within parks and sportsgrounds.
-Comply with requirements of Exempt and MPR 0 Only complying signs and banners are displayed in parks and Complying Development DCP for signs, sign displays, community banners and notices.
+0.9P.
+Community Advertising other sports.
+9.8B Community Advertising 0 1 11 1.455 Allow opportunity for community advertising within parks and sportsgrounds.
+Comply with requirements of Exempt and MPR O Only complying signs and banners are displayed in parks and Complying Development DCP for signs, sign displays, community banners and notices.
 MPR MPR 0 sportsgrounds.
-Advertising signage complies with the Outdoor Advertising DCP as required.
-Ensure signage complies with the Outdoor Advertising DCP in relation to Community Advertising where required.
+Advertising signage complies with the Outdoor Advertising Ensure signage complies with the Outdoor Advertising DCP in relation to Community Advertising where required.
+DCP as required.
 Illegal signs are removed.
 Remove signage which does not comply with the DCP.

-9.0 Action Plan for Areas of General Community Use
+10.0 Action Plan for Areas of General Community Use